wattdepot/wattdepot/docs/overview/domainmodel.md

 Depositories store measurements made by Sensors and collected by Collectors.

-Depositories can store measurements made by different Sensors and different Collectors, but all measurements must be of one and only one Measurement Type.
+Depositories can store Measurements made by different Sensors and different Collectors, but all Measurements must be of one and only one Measurement Type.

 ## Measurement Type

-WattDepot implements all the units of measurement provided by the [JScience API](http://www.unitsofmeasurement.org/).
+WattDepot provides all the units of measurement provided by the [JScience API](http://www.unitsofmeasurement.org/).
 Supported units include both [SI Units](http://jscience.org/api/javax/measure/unit/SI.html) and [Non-SI Units](http://jscience.org/api/javax/measure/unit/NonSI.html).

-In addition, it is possible to define new measurement types.
-Adding a new measurement type requires changes to the source code and rebuilding of the system.
+In addition, it is possible in WattDepot to define new Measurement Types.
+Adding a new Measurement Type requires changes to the source code and rebuilding of the system.

 ## Measurement

 Measurements are made by Sensors and collected by Collectors.
-A measurement includes the following information:
+A Measurement includes the following information:

-* the sensor that made the measurement,
+* the Sensor that made the Measurement,
-* the collector that collected the measurment
+* the Collector that collected the Measurement
-* a timestamp indicating when the measurement was made by the sensor
+* a timestamp indicating when the Measurement was made by the Sensor
-* the numeric value of the measurement
+* the numeric value of the Measurement
-* the measurement type
+* the Measurement Type

 Sensors can either measure phenomena as they occur, or predict phenomena that may or may not occur.
 Sensors can provide measurements for phenomena with a timestamp in the future.
 It is the responsibility of clients to check the sensor associated with a measurement to determine its validity and meaning.